taliakatz/auto-linker-to-laws/README.md

 ### Additionals features

-There exists a target to unite the global law's URLs into one form in the network.
-For each match that the linker finds, it also binds a popup which present the future uri of the specific law.
-This feature isn't useful for the user yet, but it was added to the linker in purpose to get this reorganization idea into the public knowledge.
+For each match that the linker finds, it also binds a popup which present the future uri of the law.
+This feature is inactive yet, but it was added to the linker in purpose to get this reorganization idea into the public knowledge.